AlexNek/SolutionAnalzyer/readme.md

 - all *using* will be copied too.

-- File grid and Members grid have context menu.
+- file grid and members grid have context menu.

-- it is possible to select class members like in Windows explorer with *Ctrl* and *Shift* keys. and after it use context menu item *Set check flag on selections*.
+- it is possible to select a class members like in Windows explorer with *Ctrl* and *Shift* keys. and after it use context menu item *Set check flag on selections*.